iBug/iBug-source/_posts/2023/2023-04-23-checkin-infrastructure.md

 ## Uploading images {#image}

-Some time later, our school began to demand our [health QR code][health-code] be uploaded regularly.
-The QR code is generated by a govermental mobile app and unfortunately, it's difficult to automate its retrieval.
+Sometime later, our school began to demand regular uploads of our [health QR code][health-code].
+The QR code is generated by a govermental mobile app whose retrieval is, unfortunately, difficult to automate.
 Before stepping over the line of producing fake QR codes, I decided to take the screenshots manually and have my script upload them to the reporting platform.
 The good news is, there's no measures on the platform to validate the uploaded images, so uploading an outdated screenshot yields no consequences most of the time, and I don't have to constantly update the screenshots for the script.

 Image uploading is nothing new to the `requests` Python library, but I have to deliver the files from my phone somehow.
-There are many ways to transfer files from an Android phone to a Linux server, and for me I found SMB the most convenient.
-[Root Explorer][root-explorer] is the file manager that I've been using for a decade, so I could just set up Samba on my server to receive the files.
+Options to transfer files from an Android phone to a Linux server are abundant, and for me I found SMB the most convenient.
+[Root Explorer][root-explorer] is the file manager that I've been using for a decade, so I could just set up Samba on my server to receive the files from it.

 > **[THU Checkin]** Success: 2023-02-25 08:33:36
 > Checkin: Success